> Silverback Native Hydrangea - 3 quart

 Our introduction of a native species found on the nursery near the gristmill beneath the towering white oak.
 The flowers are pink in bud, opening to a fertile white tuft, surrounded by occasional white sepals.
 Excellent addition to your woodland path or informal border.
 Hydrangea arborescens subsp. discolor ’Pink Pincushion’ will mature at 4 feet tall by 5 feet wide.
 Zones 4-8.

-> Hills of Snow Hydrangea - various sizes
+> Hills of Snow Hydrangea - trade gallon

 Hydrangea arborescens ’Grandiflora’ is a native hydrangea similar to ’Annabelle’ with a lumpily rounded white bloom that is not so uniform as ’Annabelle.’
 It is our opinion that it also has stouter stems & is not as likely to sprawl under the weight of its flowers.
 In all other respects it is similar: blooms on new wood, very cold hardy, a favorite of deer.
 Grow in partial shade in the south, more sun up north.
 Height to 4 feet.
 Zones 4-8.